jceresearch/pydit/vimmotions.md

 Install vim plugin
-Change settings so that it starts in insert mode Option+. -  the equivalent to escape in IOS i -  to enter inster mode
+Change settings so that it starts in insert mode Option+. -  the equivalent to escape in IOS i -  to enter insert mode

 ## vim motions cheasheet